janicez/aspIRCd/README.md

 IRC daemon.
 It is a fork of the now-defunct ircd-seven and seeks to continue in the direction ircd-seven was headed.

-**ircd-seven**
+**charybdis**
-some of the coding from ircd-seven has been used on aspIRCd.
-Credit to ilbelkyr (www.freenode.net)
+some of the coding has been taken from charybdis 3.5.7 , credits to charybdis maintainers.

 ## Main differences between this release and depreciated Charybdis 4:
 - It has +q (owner mode) , +a (admin mode) and the general +Ohv modes which Charybdis already contains.
 Due to this we had to shift the quiet mode to +y